hmsiccbl/screensaver1/flotsam+jetsam/manual_schema_updates/README.txt

 that.
 The oldest extant database was probably created a number of revisions back from that, but 1109 is most likely the first svn revision with schema changes of any significance.

+NOTE: Every SQL file (since rev 1279) should update the screensaver_revision table by including the below SQL statement.
+Replace "####" with the current screensaver revision number.
+The screensaver_revision value indicates the minimum Subversion-assigned revision number of the Screensaver project that will work with the current schema.

+  UPDATE screensaver_revision (screensaver_revision) VALUES (###);

 WARNING: make sure you run these database updates as the appropriate user!
 (Normally the web user.)
 Otherwise you will run into permissions problems.